top of page

 My main psychotherapy training is in Core Process Psychotherapy, one of the original contemplative approaches to psychotherapy developed at the internationally renowned Karuna Institute in south-west England.
 I undertook my clinical training at Homerton Psychiatric Hospital and at the Centre for Better Health, a community-based charity supporting recovery from mental ill-health, both in East London.
 I hold a Masters in Mindfulness Based Psychotherapeutic Practice from Middlesex University.

 Additional specific training includes working with the Arts in psychotherapy, attachment theory, focusing, pre- and perinatal psychology and body psychotherapy.
-In 2009, I completed my foundation psychotherapy training in Art Therapy and hold a Diploma in the Therapeutic & Educational Application of the Arts from IATE.
+My foundation psychotherapy training is in Art Therapy and hold a Diploma in the Therapeutic & Educational Application of the Arts from IATE.

 My Training